Hello. I’m Xenia.

 I am a member of the Natural Voice Network and strongly believe that everyone can sing and should have opportunities to do so.

 My teaching style reflects this inclusive approach.
 I teach everything by ear, so it doesn’t matter whether or not you have previously learnt to read music.
 I avoid using musical jargon – while this works for some people, it can sound totally alien to someone who hasn’t had opportunities to learn music, and can reinforce those really unhelpful feelings of ‘I knew I wasn’t a musical person – I shouldn’t be here’.
 Loads of music from around the world is learnt and shared by ear and never written down, and that is how I teach my choirs and workshops.

 I’ve been singing and playing the clarinet since I was little and I’m currently learning piano and guitar.
 My earliest musical memories are of dancing round the living room aged 3 in Mozambique, where I was living at the time, to gorgeous harmonies from the South African musical Ipi Ntombi.
 I’ve since worked in South Africa as an adult, and southern African harmonies hold a special place in my heart.

 Aside from music, my background is in youth and community work, social action, participation, and training and facilitation.
-I have recently set up Voices Welcome, a charity working with refugees and using singing as a way of supporting wellbeing, integration and community cohesion.
+I set up Voices Welcome, a charity working with refugees and using singing as a way of supporting wellbeing, integration and community cohesion.

 “I came along tonight with my friend Julia & just wanted to say what a wonderful session it was!
 That was my first group singing thing since school & that was some time ago – will definitely come again!”